 Aetna Better Health of New Jersey has enhanced dental benefits for child and adult members with special needs, including intellectual/developmental disabilities, chronic medical conditions and behavioral health conditions.
 These members may need longer appointments, more frequents appointments or have other needs for modification of dental services.
 For members with special needs, preventive and other dental services are covered every three months or more often as needed to address their dental needs.
-There is no restriction in referral of these members to a dental specialist or provider who has special skills in treating individuals with special needs.
-Additional diagnostic, preventative and periodontal services shall be available beyond the frequency limitations of every six months and be allowed every three months to enrollees with special needs when medical necessity for these services is documented and submitted for consideration.
+There is no restriction in referral of these members to a dental specialist or provider who has special skills in treating individuals with special needs Additional diagnostic, preventative and periodontal services shall be available beyond the frequency limitations of every six months and be allowed every three months to enrollees with special needs when medical necessity for these services is documented and submitted for consideration.
 Documentation shall include the expected prognosis and improvement in the oral condition associated with the increased frequency for the requested service.

 Some members with special needs may require a prescribed nonstandard, specialized toothbrush to improve the member's oral hygiene.
 In addition, oral hygiene instructions may be necessary for the caregivers responsible for the oral care of the member.
-Specialized toothbrushes and oral hygiene instruction are a covered benefit including designing and implementing a dental management plan, dental treatment performed in office and in an outpatient, setting will be coordinated by the Care manager overseeing a patient's oral care.
+Specialized toothbrushes and oral hygiene instruction are a covered benefit including designing and implementing a dental management plan, coordinated by the Care Manager overseeing a patient's oral care.

 Members who exhibit severe situational anxiety in the dental office setting can be treated under sedation at a hospital.
-Providers who treat members with special health care needs are identified as such in the dental provider network through the LIBERTY Dental Plan provider directory and the Directory of Dentists Treating members with Intellectual and Developmental Disabilities.
+Providers who treat members with special health care needs are identified as such in the dental provider network through the LIBERTY Dental Plan provider directory.